Two Name Ambigram Generator

 Working With Designers and Artists

 When you take your generator concept to a designer or tattoo artist, give them clear information: both names (and the order you want them to read), the generator output or a description of the concept, and your preferred style (minimalist, bold, script).
-If the names were copied from a document or webpage, clean them first with our strip HTML and space remover so the artist receives plain, consistent text.
-That avoids confusion from hidden characters or extra spaces.
+If the names were copied from a document or webpage, clean them first with a plain-text tool so the artist receives plain, consistent text.
 For more on the tattoo workflow—placement, sizing, and aftercare—see our ambigram tattoo generator page.
-Our homepage lists all tools.

 Ambigram Placement and Sizing